St. Paul Sexual Assault and Third-Party Liability

 Sexual assault hurts not only those that have to go through the experience but also their families and even whole communities.
 The damages caused by this horrible crime deserve restitution which can be achieved through civil law.
 The process of seeking this restitution through legal means can often prove to be complex and long for those attempting to handle matters on this own.

 Consider Sand Law for your legal representation in this difficult time.
-Our lawyers specialize in handling sexual assault cases and can provide the expertise and resources you will need to improve your chances at receiving fair compensation.
+Our lawyers focus on handling sexual assault cases and can provide the expertise and resources you will need to improve your chances at receiving fair compensation.

 SAND LAW LLC